 RAM aims to contribute to the global effort for transitioning toward a more sustainable financial industry.
 As quantitative researchers/investors, we believe that the most impactful approach is to share internal ESG research and collaborates, from time to time, with non-for-profit organisation through:

 - Publications

 - Conferences/panels

 - Joint research with universities

 - Hackathons

 7. APPROVAL AND EFFECTIVE DATE

-The latest version of this Policy was approved by the RAM Active Investments (Europe)'s Board of Directors on 27.06.2024 and it is immediately effective.
+The latest version of this Policy was approved on 27.06.2024 and it is immediately effective.

 IMPORTANT INFORMATION